Billboard’s 2023 Top Music Lawyers Revealed

 Partner/chair of entertainment, Masur Griffitts Avidor

-Founder/managing attorney, RodFel Law
+Founder/managing partner, RodFel Law

 Owner, Rogers Law Group